venkycoder422/pinterest-clone-group/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Dependencies for FrontEnd

+react
+react-router-dom
+styled-components
+react-icons
+react-player
+react-dom

-## dependencies
+## Dependecies for Backend
-#Frontend
--React
--react-router-dom
--
+express
+mongoose
+cors

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000/](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.